binayjy8/STACK/README.md

-Binay bhusan mohanta by the
+Binay bhusan mohanta by the a